thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 ## Creating the DVWA Database

-Head back to you web browser and try to create the database again.
+Head back to your web browser and try to create the database again.
 This time, we should be successful and see the following output:

 {% include figure.html path="blog/posts/dvwa/database-working.png" alt="Loading the DVWA database" %}